rv3r/Scarpet-scripts/README.md

   - add a new block at `pos` with associated `tags` to `container`
   - again, `container` should be the list of stored blocks, perhaps fetched from `__load_blocks(appname)`
   - note that `pos` must be a list of three elements.
 There are no other restrictions.
-  - similarly, note that `tags` can be almost **any** map as the only restriction is that it cannot use a key of `'mode'`.
+  - similarly, note that `tags` can be **any** map as there are no restrictions.
 Have fun with these flexible elements!

 * `__delete_value(container,pos,tags)` - `container`(list),`pos`(list),`tags`(map))
   - deletes the first element of `container` that _exactly_ matches `pos` and `tags`